 These are some oral hygiene tips that may help the prevention of canker sores.

 Another reason thought to cause canker sores is a vitamin deficiency, but most notably vitamin B-12.
-Eating foods rich in B vitamins, but most notably B-12, may help prevent or reduce the duration of canker sores.
+Eating foods rich in B vitamins, like nutritional yeast, but most notably B-12, may help prevent or reduce the duration of canker sores.

 Keto-friendly foods rich in Vitamins B12 include: